J' pas compris : / an abandoned project.

 The conclusion at which I here arrived is that I have no business here.
 So here are my notes, because while I may not be personally at the core of the issue, my place within the solution is at best vague.
 The problem is the general feeling of detachment within New Zealand.
 If I have a position it is something like that of a seagull with a fish in its beak, standing on a 'no fishing' sign.

-The architecture of post colonial space: Consider the subjects of the paintings of Goldie and Lindauer, with their purported ‘defeated’ continences, in front of their homes, and wharenui.
+The architecture of post colonial space: Consider the subjects of the paintings of Lindauer and Goldie, the later with their purported ‘defeated’ continences, in front of their homes, and wharenui.
 They sit within the context of a period of great change.
 After initial contact with european cultures, new tools and techniques transformed the wharenui, the landscape, and the environment of interactions and trade.
 All the while the distant eye of the colonizers was drawing closer.
-And distant figures in a changing landscape became the individual subjects of the Goldie paintings, and the Lindauer photographs.
-The individuality represented in this portraiture has more to do with the western sense of self than that of the subject, even though the paintings became venerated by the māori themselves.
+And distant figures in a changing landscape became the individual subjects of the Goldie paintings.
+Of the Lindauer images, precious as the paintings are as a record one cannot help feeling their naivety as evidence of the Bohemianès European perspective, it is in the photographs true faces of the time can be seen.
+The individuality represented in this portraiture have more to do with the western sense of self than that of the subject, even though the paintings became venerated by the māori themselves.

 On the other side of the world an ‘image’ of the māori was added to a collection of images of indigenous peoples from all over the globe.
-The process of colonisation was not new.
+This process of colonisation, collection, and recording was not new.
 In times when city states united in western europe to form empires, the otherness of different communities served to enrich the arts and languages of these empires, and transformed the cultures under the waves of this movement.

 The history of the south-pacific has specific qualities.
-Firstly it happened, like the colonization of America, from across a great geographical divide.
+Firstly it happened from across a great geographical divide.
 And secondly, it happened post-enlightenment.
 It happened in a time when art and science were developing under a new humanist ideology.
-(The pervasiveness of the Imperialist dogma didn’t, and hasn’t, changed the geographical facts.
-Europe is still on the other side of the world.)
+(The pervasiveness of the Imperialist dogma didn’t, and hasn’t, changed the geographical facts, Europe is still on the other side of the world.)

 (Possible sub-headings; 1.
 The faces of ancestors: Faces and figures as symbols, and as vessels.